zhiachong/victorzhou.com/content/posts/2019-02-23-why-resume-rejected.md

 My recommendation is **expand your horizons and search beyond just the companies you’ve heard of.** Instead of just focusing on those top tech companies, open up your eyes and look across startups, midsize companies, non-tech companies because those are the best opportunities right now.

+> **Starting somewhere small and building your experience along the way is a great way to bootstrap your career.**

 Starting somewhere small and building your experience along the way is a great way to bootstrap your career.
 It doesn’t really matter how much you get paid initially or what the title of the position really is, because once you get your foot in the door, you can learn and improve yourself to prepare for the job you _want_.
 That’s exactly what I did when I graduated from college — I didn’t have any job lined up.
 I then wrote a script that helped me apply to different companies, and finally a startup took a gamble on me and gave me a job.
 You can read more about my story [here](https://medium.com/swlh/how-i-landed-offers-from-microsoft-amazon-and-twitter-without-an-ivy-league-degree-d62cfe286eb8) and how I finally landed at Twitter.

-## Mistake 4: Right Credentials, Wrong Job
+#Mistake 4: Right Credentials, Wrong Job

 My best analogy for this is: would you buy a shovel to build a door?
 Most likely no, but why would you apply for a machine learning specialist if you are a front-end engineer?